[This post was originally published on 27th Oct 2021. It has been updated on 30th Aug 2022.]

 Personalize the “From” Field

-By sending a confirmation email from email@example.com, you are more likely to get engagement and action from your subscribers.
+When you send confirmation email from firstname.lastname@example.org, you are more likely to get engagement and action from your subscribers.
 A “From” field that includes a real person’s name and your company’s name provide the “human factor” and also lend more credibility to your brand.
 Also, your subscribers are much more likely to open these messages, if they know they were written by a human being for a human being.

 On the other hand, a “no reply” in a message (e.g. email@example.com) prevents recipients from responding to your emails.
 This will frustrate them and increase the chances of unsubscribes.